 Kids should always have access to a diverse range of writers and stories that reflect the reality of our globalised, multi-ethnic and multicultural world.
 But especially in September we want to celebrate children’s books in translation and highlight the amazing authors, illustrators, publishers and translators who help bring global stories to readers of English.

-Here’s a list of children’s titles published in English translation from January 2017 (books published before then are reviewed in this excellent publication by the UK’s School Library Association).
+Here’s a list of children’s titles published worldwide in English translation from January 2017.
+(You can browse a great selection of books published before then in this excellent publication by the UK’s School Library Association).

 This is an absorbing and thought-provoking story that takes its readers on an enchanting journey through the park to explore the meaning of friendship, change and happiness.